Best Hotels in Jodhpur

 Best Hotels in Jodhpur based on Location

 Location really makes a difference when you’re picking your stay.
+Many travelers compare hotel rooms in Jodhpur by area before confirming their Jodhpur hotel booking.
+Staying centrally often leads to discovering good hotels in Jodhpur with better connectivity.
 Want those postcard-perfect views?
 Stay near Mehrangarh Fort, RAAS Jodhpur and Krishna Prakash Heritage Haveli are solid picks.
 If you’re all about soaking in the local vibe, living in the Old City is a great call.
 Suraj Haveli and Kesar Heritage will have you waking up to blue walls, temple bells, and the smell of fresh chai drifting in from street stalls.
 Prefer a peaceful escape with some greenery?
 Head to Ratanada.
 Ajit Bhawan and Devi Bhawan are lovely spots with gardens, calm corners, and pools you’ll actually want to use.
 Need to stay near the railway station for easy travel?
 Places like Hotel Shri Ram Excellency are practical, clean, and close to everything, no fuss, no stress.

 Family-Friendly Hotels in Jodhpur

 Traveling with the fam?
 You’ll want space, a pool, maybe a garden, and some peace and quiet wouldn’t hurt either.
+These family-friendly picks are often listed among the best hotels in Jodhpur and also work well as an affordable hotel in Jodhpur during off-season.
 Ratan Vilas and Devi Bhawan are super popular with families.
 Big rooms, plenty of space for kids to run around, and swimming pools to cool off after dusty sightseeing days.
 Ajit Bhawan takes it up a notch with little extras, think vintage car rides and staff who actually make you feel like a guest, not a number.
 These hotels mix that old-world charm with modern comforts, so both grownups and kids have a good time.

 Jodhpur Hotels Tariff

 Hotel prices in Jodhpur shift depending on the time of year.
+Comparing rates through hotel rooms booking in Jodhpur platforms helps lock the best deals, especially when searching for cheap hotels in Jodhpur or a best budget hotel in Jodhpur.
 Peak season (November to February) is when the city’s buzzing, and prices go up.
 Budget hotels start at around ₹1,200 a night during this time, while luxury ones can shoot up past ₹30,000.
 Off-season (usually summer) sees a drop, you might snag budget stays for as low as ₹700.
 Mid-range and boutique places, especially those with fort views, usually sit in the ₹5,000–₹8,000 range.

 Pro tip: Book early if you’re coming during festivals like the Marwar Festival or Desert Festival, the best hotels fill up fast.